 Alan Rosenberg plays Alvin Masterson on the CBS legal drama, The Guardian.
 Well remembered for the roles of Eli Levinson in TV's popular drama "L.A.
 Law", and Ira Woodbine on "Cybill", he received an Emmy Award nomination for a guest-starring role in "ER."
 A man of varied interests, he was also New York State's backgammon champion in 1982.

-Joe and Anthony Russo began work on Pieces, the movie they wrote, directed and produced, while graduate students at CWRU.
+Joe and his brother, Anthony Russo (Cleveland-Marshall Law), began work on Pieces, the movie they wrote, directed and produced, while graduate students at CWRU.
 The film, which also features Joe in a starring role, screened in 1997 at the Slamdance Film Festival in Park City, Utah and played at the American Film Institute Film Festival in Los Angeles, where Joe received the best Actor Award.
 In 2002 they released Welcome to Collinwood, directed by the brothers, and produced by Steven Soderbergh and George Clooney.
 In 2004, the brothers received the Emmy award for Outstanding Directing for a Comedy Series for their work on the hit series Arrested Development.